Steve Lindauer has been chief executive officer of The Association of Union Constructors since September 2006.

 Mustard maintains professional membership with the American Society of Association Executives, and holds a bachelor's degree in international relations from the University of Oklahoma in Norman.

-Wayne Creasap has been director of safety and health at The Association of Union Constructors since December 2008.
+Wayne Creasap has been senior director of environmental health and safety at The Association of Union Constructors since December 2008.

 Creasap came to the association after 13 years with the Construction Employers' Association, where he served as their director of safety and education.
 He currently holds safety certifications by OSHA, the U.S. Department of Energy and the U.S. Department of Transportation.